3nachePaul/Introducere-in-Robotica---Proiect/README.md

 ```

 The `loop` function runs continuously after the `setup` function has completed.
 It handles the main logic of the program, including checking for correct guesses, handling code input, and controlling the servo motor.

+## Overview
+It checks to see if the slave arduino gave the signal that the correct UID was scanned and displays the animation for that and unlocks the safe.
+It lets the user introduce a code, verifies it and resets the array for the guess if it is wrong.
+If the code is correct then it will display the animation for thatn and unlock the safe.

 ### if (correctGuess) { ... }
 - Checks if the user has guessed the correct code.
 If `correctGuess` is true, it calls the `unlockSafe` function to unlock the safe and returns to exit the loop.